dsikar/sdsandbox/README.md

 2. Added rain, using the [Automold](https://github.com/UjjwalSaxena/Automold--Road-Augmentation-Library) library

 3. Data Augmentation, crops were adjusted such that road geometry of interest are taken from SDSandbox Unity camera image.
-Original crop correspons to Udacity MOOC Unity wrapper, with a different aspect ratio.
+Original crop corresponds to Udacity MOOC Unity wrapper, with a different self-driving vehicle camera aspect ratio.

 ## Running the code